Today’s watch list includes Cenovus Energy Inc. (NYSE:CVE) stock

 Sponsored

-Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 0.79 right now.
-Likewise, its price to free cash flow for the last twelve months stands at 11.71.
+As an additional measure, we should look at the company’s price-to-sales ratio for the past year, which is 0.69 at the moment.
+Likewise, its price to free cash flow for the last twelve months stands at 10.30.

 How does Cenovus Energy Inc. (CVE) stock rate among analysts?
 Buy, sell, or hold?